GenericMappingTools/gmt/doc/rst/source/legend.rst

     ellipse, wedge, mathangle) may take more than a single argument size.
     Note that for a line segment you should use the horizontal dash symbol (**-**).
-    If just a single size if given then we will provide reasonable arguments to plot the symbol  (See `Defaults`_).
+    If just a single size if given then we will provide reasonable arguments to plot the symbol  (See `Defaults`_). **Note**: If *size* is given as **-** then we default to the character height at current annotation size for geometric symbols and 2.5 times the character width for line-type symbols.
-    Alternatively, combine the required
-    arguments into a single, comma-separated string and use that as the symbol size (again, see :doc:`plot` for details on the arguments needed).
+    Alternatively, combine the required arguments into a single, comma-separated string and use that as the symbol size (again, see :doc:`plot` for details on the arguments needed).
 **T** *paragraph-text*
     One or more of these **T** records with *paragraph-text* printed with :term:`FONT_ANNOT_PRIMARY`.
 To specify special positioning and